 LIHI Certificate #31 - Boulder Creek Project, Montana

+The project includes: a diversion, penstock, intake area, powerhouse, and tailrace.
 Boulder Creek flows much of its journey to Flathead Lake underground.
-A portion of Boulder surfaces approximately 100 yards upstream from the impoundment.
-The diversion utilizes all of the flow in all but the highest-level periods occurring during the spring runoff or during a significant runoff event.
+A portion of Boulder Creek surfaces approximately 100 yards upstream from the impoundment.
+The 5-foot tall, 16-foot-long diversion utilizes all of the flow in all but the highest-level periods occurring during the spring runoff or during a significant runoff event.
 Even with full dewatering of the stream, water flow reappears less than 10 yards below the diversion structure even in the lowest flow periods of the year.
+Water is diverted to 3,720 feet of piping and penstock is buried under ground which conveys flows to the powerhouse.
+The powerhouse contains a single nozzle impulse type turbine with a synchronous generator having a 350-KW maximum generating capacity.

 |Project Name||Boulder Creek|